TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Models for heating and current drive

 \subsubsection{EC heating and current drive models}

-The options for the EC heating and current drive include the TORAY-GA~\cite{cohen87,lin97}, TORBEAM~\cite{poli18}, and GENRAY~\cite{smirnov03} models.
-In addition, an option to include an IMAS compatible module is implemented by setting \texttt{EC\_MODEL}='IMAS' in the TRANSP input as discussed in Sec.~\ref{sec:imas}.
-In this case, the name of the EC H\&CD model is retrived from the IMAS database.
+The options for EC heating and current drive include the TORAY-GA~\cite{cohen87,lin97}, TORBEAM~\cite{poli18}, and GENRAY~\cite{smirnov03} models.
+In addition, an option to include an IMAS compatible module is implemented by setting \texttt{EC\_MODEL}=`IMAS' in the TRANSP input as discussed in Sec.~\ref{sec:imas}.
+In this case, the name of the EC H\&CD model is \mc{retrieved} from the IMAS database.
 At this time, the only supported EC H\&CD model through this option is the IMAS-compatible TORBEAM model.
-When setting up TRANSP runs, specific inputs for the TORAY-GA, TORBEAM, and GENRAY models should be provided, unless users prefer to rely on the default settings.
+When setting up TRANSP runs, specific inputs for the TORAY-GA, TORBEAM, and GENRAY models should be provided \mc{through the TRANSP namelist and the TORAY-GA and GENRAY namelists}, unless users prefer to rely on the default settings.
 References to the EC H\&CD models are specified by the TRANSP input parameters \texttt{TORAY\_TEMPLATE} and \texttt{GENRAY\_TEMPLATE}.
 Additionally, general parameters for all EC H\&CD models are set directly through the TRANSP input file.
 These input parameters and related outputs for EC H\&CD models are summarized in Table~\ref{tab:ec}.

-The TORBEAM running through the IMAS interface relies on the parameters set in the \texttt{ec\_launchers} IDS.
+TORBEAM running through the IMAS interface relies on the parameters set in the \texttt{ec\_launchers} IDS.